aLmktr/fastapi-blueprint/README.md

 ## Features

 - **FastAPI**: A high-performance web framework for building APIs with Python.
-- **SQLAlchemy**: An ORM tool adhering to version 2 conventions for efficient database operations.
+- **SQLAlchemy**: An ORM tool.
+Following SQLAlchemy's version 2 approach for defining models
-- **Alembic**: Manages database migrations seamlessly.
+- **Alembic**: Manages database migrations.
 - **PostgreSQL**: A robust and scalable database system.
 - **Docker**: Provides containerization for consistent development and deployment environments.
 - **Unit Testing with Pytest**: Ensures code quality and reliability through effective testing.